axelarnetwork/axelar-core/docs/cli/axelard_vald-sign.md

 ## axelard vald-sign

-Sign hash with specified key
+Sign hash with the key corresponding to the key id for the given validator.
+If unspecified, the public key will be retrieved from the node.

 ```
-axelard vald-sign [key-id] [public-key] [hash to sign] [flags]
+axelard vald-sign [key-id] [validator-addr] [hash to sign] [flags]
 ```

 ### Options

 ```
+      --height int      Use a specific height to query state at (this can error if the node is pruning state)
   -h, --help            help for vald-sign
+      --node string     <host>:<port> to Tendermint RPC interface for this chain (default "tcp://localhost:26657")
+  -o, --output string   Output format (text|json) (default "text")
-      --validator-addr string   the address of the validator operator, i.e axelarvaloper1..
+      --pubkey string   the public key of the validator for the key id in hex format
 ```

 ### Options inherited from parent commands